DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-01-06-closing-an-application.md

 We also tried to only show ‘Close application’ under the candidate’s name when in the offered, accepted and conditions met states.
 This seemed sensible on the basis that the prompts let users close the application - like when making a decision.

 But that meant an application couldn’t be closed when in the deferred state.
 So we decided to put ‘Close application’ just under the name at all times.

+## What we want to know from research

+- Do users understand what ‘Close application’ means?
+- Can users figure out how to close an application when their mental model is to withdraw an application?
+- Do some users go to close an application when they want to mark a condition as not met?
+- Do users need to distinguish between applications that were closed for different reasons on the application list?

+{% from "screenshots/macro.njk" import appScreenshots with context %}
+{{ appScreenshots({
+  items: [{
+    text: "Application list",
+    img: {
+      src: "application-list.png"
+    }
+  }, {
+    text: "Application details (when in ‘Interviewing’ state)",
+    img: {
+      src: "application-details.png"
+    }
+  }, {
+    text: "Offer page (when in ‘Offered’ state)",
+    img: {
+      src: "offer-page.png"
+    }
+  }, {
+    text: "Make decision page",
+    img: {
+      src: "make-decision.png"
+    }
+  }, {
+    text: "Close application step 1 (pre offer)",
+    img: {
+      src: "close-application-01--pre-offer.png"
+    }
+  }, {
+    text: "Close application step 1 (post offer)",
+    img: {
+      src: "close-application-01--post-offer.png"
+    }
+  }, {
+    text: "Close application step 1 (post accepted)",
+    img: {
+      src: "close-application-01--post-accepted.png"
+    }
+  }, {
+    text: "Close application step 2 (pre offer)",
+    img: {
+      src: "close-application-02--pre-offer.png"
+    }
+  }, {
+    text: "Close application step 3 (pre offer)",
+    img: {
+      src: "close-application-03--pre-offer.png"
+    }
+  }, {
+    text: "Close application step 4 (pre offer)",
+    img: {
+      src: "close-application-03--pre-offer.png"
+    }
+  }, {
+    text: "Interstitial page when marking a condition as not met",
+    img: {
+      src: "interstitial.png"
+    }
+  }]
+}) }}